 What else is there to do in winter?

 The Yosemite Museum has an Indian Cultural Exhibit (open all year) and may have additional art exhibits.
 The Valley Visitor Center has an exhibit hall and two free films (both play every hours).
-Take a spin around the ice rink at Half Dome Village (formerly Curry Village).
+Take a spin around the ice rink at Curry Village.
 Find more activities and services in the Yosemite Guide.
 Otherwise, you can take a short walk to the base of Lower Yosemite Fall or around Cook's Meadow, or out to Mirror Lake.